polkascan/py-substrate-metadata-docs/docs/joystream-node/staking.md

 ---------
 ### TooManyValidators
-There are too many validators in the system.
+There are too many validator candidates in the system.
 Governance needs to adjust the staking settings to keep things safe for the runtime.

 ---------